dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:EstimateVari)
 \end{equation}

 The process is repeated for all treatments and the $I$-variance values are averaged.
-This is the final estimate of $Var$ appearing in \@ref(eq:DefinitionEpsilon).
+This is the final estimate of $Var$ appearing in Eqn. \@ref(eq:DefinitionEpsilon).

 To estimate the covariance matrix one considers pairs of FOM values for the same case-set $\{c\}$  but different treatments, i.e., $\theta_{i\{c\}}$ and $\theta_{i'\{c\}}$; *by definition primed and un-primed indices are different*.
 Since they are derived from the same case-set, one expects the values to be correlated.
 For a particularly easy case-set one expects all I-estimates to be collectively higher than usual.
 The process is repeated for different case-sets and one calculates the correlation $\rho_{1;ii'}$  between the two $C$-length arrays $\theta_{i\{c\}}$ and $\theta_{i'\{c\}}$: